Laura Tyson: Career

 On December 12, 1992, President-elect Bill Clinton announced his intention to nominate Tyson as Chairman of the President's Council of Economic Advisers.
-She was confirmed by the United States Senate in 1993 and served until appointment as Director of the National Economic Council from 1995 to 1996.
+She was confirmed by the United States Senate in 1993 and served until her appointment as Director of the National Economic Council from 1995 to 1996.
 She was the first woman in both roles.
-During her time with the Clinton administration, Tyson was a spokesperson in favour of GATT, arguing with Sir James Goldsmith on Charlie Rose that American jobs will be increased by the trade agreement.
+During her time with the Clinton administration, Tyson was a spokesperson in favour of GATT, arguing with Sir James Goldsmith on Charlie Rose that American jobs would be increased by the trade agreement.

 After leaving politics, Tyson returned to UC Berkeley, becoming Dean of the Haas School of Business from 1998 to 2001.
 She later served as Dean of London Business School from 2002 to 2006.
 She was the first woman to lead both institutions.

-Tyson has been a member of the Council on Foreign Relations since 1987, a board director of Morgan Stanley since 1997, a board director of AT&T Inc. since 1999, a board director of Eastman Kodak and is a member of the Committee on Capital Markets Regulation.
-In December, 2009 it was announced that Tyson will join CB Richard Ellis Board of Directors on March 4, 2010.
+Tyson has been a member of the Council on Foreign Relations since 1987, a board director of Morgan Stanley since 1997, a board director of AT&T Inc. since 1999, and a board director of Eastman Kodak.
+She is a member of the Committee on Capital Markets Regulation.
+In December 2009 it was announced that Tyson would join CB Richard Ellis Board of Directors on March 4, 2010.
 Tyson also sits on the QFINANCE Strategic Advisory Board.
+Since 2019, she has served on the board of advisors for Angeleno Group, a private equity and venture capital firm focused on sustainable energy investments.

-Tyson has published a number of books and articles on industrial competitiveness, trade, and also on the economies of Central Europe and their transitions to market systems.
+Tyson has published a number of books and articles on industrial competitiveness, trade, and the economies of Central Europe and their transitions to market systems.

-An Economic Viewpoint columnist for BusinessWeek magazine, Tyson writes regularly about domestic and international economic policy matters in The Washington Post, The New York Times and other nationally and internationally syndicated newspapers and magazines.
+An "Economic Viewpoint" columnist for BusinessWeek magazine, Tyson writes regularly about domestic and international economic policy matters in The Washington Post, The New York Times and other nationally and internationally syndicated newspapers and magazines.

-In addition to her professorship at UC Berkeley, Tyson is also a member of the Board of Trustees at UC Berkeley's Blum Center for Developing Economies.
-The Center is focused on finding solutions to address the crisis of extreme poverty and disease in the developing world.
+In addition to her professorship at UC Berkeley, Tyson is also a member of the board of trustees at UC Berkeley's Blum Center for Developing Economies.
+The center is focused on finding solutions to address the crisis of extreme poverty and disease in the developing world.

 Tyson joined Berkeley Research Group, LLC, an expert services advisory firm co-founded by David Teece, as a special advisor in 2010.
 Tyson had consulted for LECG, another expert advisory firm founded by Teece, from 1997 to 2001.

-Since 2012, Tyson has written monthly columns for international media organization Project Syndicate.
+Since 2012, she has written monthly columns for international media organization Project Syndicate.

 In November 2013, Tyson founded the Institute for Business and Social Impact at the University of California, Berkeley, Haas School of Business.